jbeagley52/markdown-cv/index.md

 ## Summary

 Highly skilled and results-driven Salesforce Developer with a proven track record in optimising business processes, automating workflows, and delivering exceptional solutions.
-Offering expertise in client-side scripting, business rules and Service Portal, along with a solid foundation in Git source control, Amazon Web Services, Salesforce, and Agile/Scrum methodologies.
+Offering expertise in Apex, Flows, and Lightning Web Components (LWC), along with a solid foundation in CI/CD, source control, Amazon Web Services, ServiceNow, and Agile/Scrum methodologies.
 Committed to driving organisational success by leveraging platform capabilities and integrations and delivering efficient, scalable, and user-centric solutions while fostering positive relationships with stakeholders.

 ## Experience